TheChymera/neuroenhance/source/octopress/index.markdown

 ---

-Browse the history of this file *or* find static versions to cite from [its GitHub page](https://github.com/TheChymera/neuroenhance/blob/master/source/octopress/index.markdown)!
+Browse the history of this file *or* find static versions to cite via [its GitHub page](https://github.com/TheChymera/neuroenhance/blob/master/source/octopress/index.markdown)!